a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 <!--StartFragment-->

 Welcome!
 I am Amelie.\
 I am a Ph.D.
-Student and teaching assistant at the Department of\
+Student and Teaching Assistant at the Department of\
 Political Science at Trinity College Dublin.\
 \
 I received a B.A. in Political Science and English Studies from the\
 University of Mannheim and a M.Sc. in International Politics from\
-Trinity College Dublin.\
+Trinity College Dublin.
-\

 I specialize in conflict research and my research interests are\
 explaining sexual violence in armed conflicts and insurgent behaviour.\
-My dissertation seeks to explain and predict socialisation patterns by\
+With my work I seek to explain and predict socialisation patterns by\
-insurgent groups in connection to conflict-related sexual violence.\
+insurgent groups in connection to conflict-related sexual violence.

-\
+I am working on my thesis: ***"Explaining variation in sexual violence in civil war: Understanding patterns of combatant socialisation"***

-Besides my work, I am passionate about pets, plants, scrapbooking and knitting.
+Besides my work, I am passionate about pets, plants, and knitting.

 <!--EndFragment-->